dstroud/dreamsequence/README.md

 - Auto-rest: When true, this option will suppress the same note when it is repeated consecutively within one chord step, resulting in a rest.
 This can be a useful way of adding rest functionality into analog sequencers that don't support such a feature.

-- Octave: shifts output from -2 to +4 octaves.
+- Octave: shifts output from -4 to +4 octaves.

-- Duration (_Engine, Crow, MIDI_): Note duration relative to 1 measure.
+- Duration: Note duration relative to 1 measure.
 Values ending in T are tuplets.

-- Amp: (_Engine, Just Friends_): Either Norns sound engine amplitude in percent or Just Friends amplitude in volts (0-5v).

-- Cutoff (_Engine_): Norns sound engine filter frequency offset.

-- Fltr tracking (_Engine_): Amount of "Keyboard tracking" applied to the Norns sound engine filter.
-Higher values will result in a higher filter cutoff for higher pitched notes.
-Final filter frequency = note frequency * filter tracking + cutoff. (y = mx + b slope-intercept).

-- Gain (_Engine_): Norns sound engine gain setting.

-- Pulse width (_Engine_): Norns sound engine square-wave based pulse width.

-- Port (_MIDI_): Port for MIDI output.

-- Channel (_MIDI_): Channel for MIDI output.

-- Velocity (_MIDI, Disting_): Note velocity.

-- Mod wheel: (_MIDI_): Send MIDI control change 1 value out to the configured MIDI port and channel.

-- Output (_Crow_): Select between trigger or Attack Decay (AD) envelope to be sent from Crow out 2.

-- AD env. skew: Amount the AD envelope will be skewed, where 0 = Decay only, 50 = triangle, and 100 = Attack only.
+The first option, "Step" will always adjust note length to match step length.

+- Swing: Amount of swing applied.
+50% is 0 swing and 99% is the maximum swing.

+- Dynamics: Volume or amplitude of voice.

 ---